 - Do not coat the ingredients with too much of the batter.
 While the outside is crispy, the inside could be mushy.

 - If you are frying both seafood and vegetables, fry vegetables first, then fry seafood.

 - Lightly coat the seafood or vegetable in the cake flour before dredging in the batter.
 This allows the batter to adhere better.

-- It's said that the right temperature to fry tempura is around 340-360 degree F. To check the temperature of frying oil, drop a little bit of batter into the oil.
-If the batter comes up right away instead of sinking to the bottom of the pan, it's higher than 370 degrees F. If the batter goes halfway to the bottom and comes up, it's about 340-360 degrees F.
+- The right temperature to fry tempura is around 340F to 360F.
+If you don't have a deep-fry (or candy) thermometer, check the temperature of the oil by dropping a little bit of batter into the oil.
+If the batter comes up right away instead of sinking to the bottom of the pan, it's higher than 370F.
+If the batter goes halfway to the bottom and comes up, it's about 340 to 360F.

 - Tempura Udon/Tempura Soba - Udon or soba noodles are served in hot soup with tempura toppings.

 - Tendon - Tempura is served on top of steamed plain rice.